StylishThemes/Wikipedia-Dark/README.md

 Then install using one of these methods:

-📦 [Install the usercss](https://github.com/StylishThemes/Wikipedia-Dark/raw/master/wikipedia-dark.user.css) with Stylus or FreeStyler.
+📦 [Install the usercss](https://github.com/StylishThemes/Wikipedia-Dark/raw/master/wikipedia-dark.user.css) with Stylus or xStyle.
 Supports automatic updates.<br>
 📦 [Install from userstyles.org](https://userstyles.org/styles/105844) with customization, does not support automatic updates (NO LONGER UPDATED).<br>

 ## Limitations